 The study of movement as a whole - the kinetic chain - and the application of this analysis to examination and diagnosis of pathology is what makes physiatry so unique.
 The goal of this series is to revive your understanding of the principles of kinetic chain analysis and return it to the forefront of your practice.

 During our April 24 session, we discussed typical components of gait and its development.
 Faculty explored how gait is altered in different impairments and how understanding the kinetic chain influences one's assessment of specific injuries and their treatment options.
 We also provided practical tips on how they can use their respective analyses in the evaluations of their patients.

 Recommendations and Clinical Insights for Implementation of Disorder of Consciousness Practice Guidelines

-This course will provide an overview of recently published DOC Practice Guidelines with key clinical insights into applications.
-Our multi-disciplinary team will address guideline-related domains of assessment, diagnosis, medical management, prognosis, and confounders to further clinical treatment for this disorder.
-Appropriate medical management, rehabilitation interventions, and expectations for recovery will be illustrated with clinical examples.
-Case studies will be utilized to demonstrate application of the guidelines and to stimulate discussions regarding best practice concepts.
-Physiatrists will see how clinicians in the field use real-world cases to develop a road map to recovery for the severe brain injury survivors experiencing DOC.
-Virtual problem-solving case studies will be provided for all attendees.
-Register today!
+During the September 14 and 21 spotlight series, we provided an overview of recently published DOC Practice Guidelines with key clinical insights into applications.
+Our multi-disciplinary team addressed guideline-related domains of assessment, diagnosis, medical management, prognosis and confounders to further clinical treatment for this disorder.
+Appropriate medical management, rehabilitation interventions and expectations for recovery was illustrated with clinical examples.
+Case studies were utilized to demonstrate application of the guidelines and stimulate discussions regarding best practice concepts.
+Physiatrists saw how clinicians in the field use real-world cases to develop a road map to recovery for the severe brain injury survivors experiencing DOC.
+Virtual problem-solving case studies were also provided for all attendees.